-Today, Max’s owners can take him for more peaceful walks, and he’s barking less, startled less often and who know, before long, he might greet those UPS drives with a tail wag, because the boxes could be full of treats!
+Today, Max’s owners can take him for more peaceful walks.
+He’s barking less, he gets startled less often, and who knows, before long, he might greet those UPS drives with a tail wag, because the boxes could be full of treats!

 We must train our companion animals to understand the world that does not come to them innately.
 By helping your dog through his irrational fears, walking can be a great experience for both dog and owner alike!